botfront/botfront/botfront/docs/guide/getting-started/quick-start.md

 ## Adding languages

-You can easily add a new language to your project.
-Go to the project settings, and add a language.
+You can easily add a new language to your project in the project settings.
 Once you save, your new language will be available in the top left selector.

-Let's add our training data and retrain (since we added French we have ready to use data here as well).
+Let's add **French** in the settings and add our training data as well, and retrain (since we added French we have ready to use data here as well).

 And voilà, our bot speaks French!

 ## Next steps